 25 Apr Eccentric Isometrics for Mobility and Strength

-Eccentric Isometrics might be the best technique you haven’t heard of in the strength & conditioning world…and may also have a great role for rehab as well.
+Eccentric Isometrics might be the best technique you haven’t heard of in the strength & conditioning world.
+They also have a great role in rehab as well.
 Learn how they can be used to improve your movement, strength, and hypertrophy.

-I learned of these through research completed by PhD / Trainer / Strength coach Joel Seedman of Advanced Human Performance and immediately began implementing them into my programming – and knew right away that eccentric isometrics were an awesome training tool.
+I learned of eccentric isometrics through research completed by Joel Seedman of Advanced Human Performance and immediately began implementing them into my programming – and knew right away that eccentric isometrics were an awesome training tool.

 What are Eccentric Isometrics?

 Eccentric Isometrics are a lifting technique involving a slow negative portion of a lift, followed by an isometric hold in a stretched position, and then finished with a fast concentric movement.

 Typically I perform a 7-count negative with a 5-count pause in the stretched position, but these numbers can vary.

 For reps, I tend to go much lower than usual, as the tempo is so slow.
 I usually perform 2-4 reps and 3-8 sets.